Let’s start with a short summary of how to plan photography for your wedding tea ceremony:

 Tips for the couple:

 - Serve tea with two hands holding the saucer and bow slightly forward (or kneel).

-- Those receiving the tea should not hold the cup but the saucer as the gaiwan cup itself can be hot.
+- Those receiving the tea should hold the saucer, not the cup, as the gaiwan cup can be hot.
 It’s recommended to let everyone know this in advance.